Peter J. Pingitore

 Volunteer Activities

-Outside the practice of law, Peter is active in his local town government.
+Outside the practice of law, Peter is active in his local community.

-Since 2016, Peter has served as an appointed member of the Needham Community Preservation Committee (CPC), serving as Chair (2019 – Present).
-The CPC reviews funding requests to support affordable housing, preservation of historic resources, acquisition of open space, and restoration of recreational resources, pursuant to the requirements of the Community Preservation Act – GL Chapter 44B.
+From 2016 to 2023, Peter served as an appointed member of the Needham Community Preservation Committee (CPC), serving as Chair (2019 – 2023).
+CPC is responsible for reviewing and making funding recommendations of grant requests to support affordable housing, preservation of historic resources, acquisition of open space, and restoration of recreational resources, pursuant to the Community Preservation Act – GL Chapter 44B.

 From 2008 to 2020, Peter was an elected Commissioner of the Needham Housing Authority (NHA) Board of Commissioners, serving as Vice Chair (2009 – 2011) and Chair (2011 – 2016).
-NHA is a local housing authority which owns or manages over 400 low income federal and state funded housing units.
+NHA is a local housing authority which owns or manages over four hundred low-income federal and state funded housing units.

 Since 2003, Peter has served as an elected Town Meeting Member for the Town of Needham.